Graph Convolutions Enrich the Self-Attention in Transformers!

 \subsection{Additional Experiments with \citet{guo2023contranorm}'s setting}

-To make a fair comparison with ContraNorm~\citep{guo2023contranorm}, one of the related studies that mitigates oversmoothing, we run additional experiments to match their experimental setup. \paragraph{Experimental Setting.} We follow the training recipe used by \citet{guo2023contranorm}, which is a slightly modified version of \citet{touvron2021deit}'s recipe. \citet{guo2023contranorm} use AdamW optimizer with cosine learning rate decay.
-We select the DeiT-T and DeiT-S for ImageNet-100 and ImageNet-1k, respectively. ``T'' and ``S'' denote tiny and small model sizes, respectively.
+To make a fair comparison with ContraNorm~\citep{guo2023contranorm}, one of the related studies that mitigates oversmoothing, we run additional experiments to match their experimental setup. \paragraph{Setting.} We follow the training recipe used by \citet{guo2023contranorm}, which is a slightly modified version of \citet{touvron2021deit}'s recipe. \citet{guo2023contranorm} use AdamW optimizer with cosine learning rate decay.
+We select the DeiT-T and DeiT-S for ImageNet-1k. ``T'' and ``S'' denote tiny and small model sizes, respectively.
 For all experiments, the image size is set to be 224x224.
 We train each model for 300 epochs and the batch size is set to 1024.
 For ContraNorm, we train with their recommended hyperparameters.
-All models are trained on 4 GPUs and of \textsc{NVIDIA RTX A6000} 48GB. \paragraph{Experimental Results.} In Table~\ref{tab:vit_contranorm}, DeiT-T and DeiT-S with GFSA outperform vanilla DeiT-T and DeiT-S in all layer settings.
-On ImageNet-100, GFSA improves the performance of DeiT-T with 12 layers by 1.52\%.
+All models are trained on 4 GPUs and of \textsc{NVIDIA RTX A6000} 48GB. \paragraph{Results.} In Table~\ref{tab:vit_contranorm}, DeiT-T and DeiT-S with GFSA outperform vanilla DeiT-T and DeiT-S in all layer settings.
+GFSA improves the performance of DeiT-T with 12 layers by 1.52\%.
 The largest gain is a 4.88\% improvement on 16-layer DeiT-T. This shows that the effect of GFSA is larger than the effect of ContraNorm.
-For ImageNet-1k, surprisingly, with 16 layers, GFSA is able to increase the performance of DeiT-S by 80.83\%, meaning that GFSA brings benefits with a 3.23\% improvement.
+For DeiT-S with 16 layers, surprisingly, GFSA is able to increase the performance by 80.83\%, meaning that GFSA brings benefits with a 3.23\% improvement.

 \paragraph{Sensitivity to $K$.} In Table~\ref{tab:vit_contranorm-k}, we experiment with a sensitivity analysis for $K$.
-For ImageNet-100, the performance of GFSA generally improves when $K$ is 4 or 5.
-On the other hand, GFSA performs better at lower $K$ for settings that are layers 16 and 24 for ImagNet-1k.
+For DeiT-T, the performance of GFSA generally improves when $K$ is 4 or 5.
+On the other hand, GFSA performs better at lower $K$ for settings that are layers 16 and 24 for DeiT-S.